Git-Mastery: Lessons

 create mode 100644 goals.txt

-The following works too.
-If the <remote> and <branch> are not specified, Git will pull to the current branch from the remote branch it is tracking.
+The following command also works.
+If you do not specify <remote> and <branch>, Git will pull into the current branch from the remote branch it tracks.

 git pull